What is rumination syndrome?

-Continued use of diaphragmatic breathing when symptoms present and follow-up as needed.
+Continued use of diaphragmatic breathing when symptoms are present and follow-up as needed.

 Our team can provide the tools for self-management strategies as well as guidance and consultation to local therapists.
 Therapists with expertise in behavioral and cognitive behavioral therapy, and especially those with experience providing HRT and ERP, can be especially helpful.

-The Suzi and Scott Lustgarten Center for GI Motility team will provide education to families to understand the diagnosis, assure that no other condition is present, and actively provide a treatment plan to improve symptoms.
-Our treatment approach includes treating the trigger symptoms, such as nausea or bloating that can contribute to the increased frequency of rumination, as well as identifying and managing secondary problems that can contribute to rumination such as anxiety, stress and worry.
+The Suzi and Scott Lustgarten Center for GI Motility team will provide education to families to understand their child’s diagnosis, assure that no other condition is present, and actively provide a treatment plan to improve symptoms.
+Our treatment approach includes treating the trigger symptoms, such as nausea or bloating that can contribute to the increased frequency of rumination, as well as identifying and managing secondary problems that may contribute to rumination such as anxiety, stress and worry.